PerlAlien/Alien-Build/README.md

 - destdir

+    Some plugins ([Alien::Build::Plugin::Build::Autoconf](https://metacpan.org/pod/Alien::Build::Plugin::Build::Autoconf) for example) support
+    installing via `DESTDIR`.
+They will set this property to true if they plan on doing such an install.
+This helps [Alien::Build](https://metacpan.org/pod/Alien::Build) find the staged install files and how to locate them.

-    Use the `DESTDIR` environment variable to stage your install before copying the files into `blib`.
-This is the preferred method of installing libraries because it improves reliability.
-This technique is supported by `autoconf` and others.
+    If available, `DESTDIR` is used to stage install files in a sub directory before copying the files into `blib`.
+This is generally preferred method if available.

 - destdir\_filter